Druk Path Trek: Exploring Bhutan's Enchanting Wilderness

 Travel Gear: It is very important to pack lightly.
-It is always essential to pack with minimal amounts of clothes and other supplies.
+No matter how long your trip is or where you are planning to go, it is always essential to pack with minimal amounts of clothes and other supplies.
 One medium-large backpack or rolling duffel and a day pack should be enough for a 2-4 week trip.
-Before getting on the plane, we recommend walking around the block several times with your bags and seeing how it feels.
+Before getting on the plane, we recommend walking around the block several times with your bags and to see how it feels.
 If it feels heavy, then it would be wise to take out any nonessential items.
 Other items like gloves or socks can be purchased upon arrival.

 Here are the essentials:

 1 pair of Hiking Boots/Sturdy Sneakers

 Sleeping Bag and insulation pad optional